eapearson/kbase-service-orcidlink/docs/api/index.md

 #### GET /linking-sessions/oauth/continue
 Continue Linking Session

-This endpoint implements the handoff from frmo the ORCID authorization sktep in the ORCID OAuth flow.
+This endpoint implements the handoff from from the ORCID authorization step in the ORCID OAuth flow.
 That is, it serves as the redirection target after the user has successfully completed their interaction with ORCID, at which they may have logged in and provided